patcher454/ThchYoutubeMusic-PowertoyExtension/README.md

 # ThchYoutubeMusic PowerToys Extension

 A Microsoft PowerToys extension that integrates with the [th-ch/youtube-music](https://github.com/th-ch/youtube-music) desktop client.
-This extension allows you to search for songs, control playback, and manage your queue directly from PowerToys Run.
+This extension allows you to search for songs, Add songs to the queue from PowerToys Run.

 ## Features

 - Search for songs directly from PowerToys Run
 - Add songs to the queue (after current or at the end)
 - Search history management
-- Playback controls:
-  - Play/Pause toggle
-  - Next/Previous track
-  - Like/Dislike
-  - Seek forward/backward
-  - Volume control
-  - Shuffle and repeat mode control
-- Queue management:
-  - View current queue
-  - Add songs to queue
-  - Remove songs from queue
-  - Reorder queue items
-  - Set queue index

 ## Prerequisites